 The Negev Desert is wild and rugged.
 The INT passes through this expansive region, beginning with the flatter, semi-arid lands in its northern reaches, home to Israel’s Bedouin people.
 Further south, the landscape becomes more dramatic and at times more challenging as the trail passes through the unique Makhteshim, a Grand Canyon of sorts that is no less awe-inspiring.
 Further south, the red mountains of Eilat provide a startling backdrop setting against the Red Sea.
 These are truly rugged mountains with hidden canyons and steep ascents and descents.

-Road racing is well established in Israel with three international-standard marathons in Tiberius, Tel Aviv, and Jerusalem, and hundreds of shorter-distance races.
-The local ultramarathon scene came to life thanks to the efforts of Carin Goldblatt who organized the first race in 2007.
+Road racing is well established in Israel with four international-standard marathons in Tiberius, Tel Aviv, Jerusalem, and the unique Bible Marathon.
+Hundreds of shorter-distance races are also available.
+The local ultramarathon scene came to life thanks to the efforts of Carin Goldblatt, who organized the first race in 2007.
 Since then, Israel has developed a lively and devoted local trail running scene, with well-organized ultra races and an ever-increasing number of participants.

 Some notable Israeli ultrarunners who have enjoyed success both on the local scene and overseas include Daniel Keren, Gilad Krauz, Kobi Oren, Sari Bashi, Ron Shilon, Ziv Zwighaft, Ariel Rosenfeld, Roman Spivak, Ori Gur-Ari, and Orr Shilon.

 Israeli adventure runner Carlos Goldberg set the unsupported FKT for the 1,009k INT in 2007, completing the trail in a north-to-south direction in 12 days, 13 hours.

-Due to the summer heat, races take place during autumn and spring months.
+Due to the summer heat, races take place during autumn, spring, and some winter months.
 Ultramarathon Sovev Emek (October) in northern Israel is the country’s largest ultramarathon.
-A circular route on ancient Roman trails, the 2014 race includes 200k, 166k, 100k, 61k, and 33k course distances.
-The first three of those distances award qualifying points for the Ultra-Trail du Mont-Blanc (UTMB) race series.
+A circular route on ancient Roman trails, the 2018 race includes 166k, 133k, 100k, 66k, 42.2k, 33k, 21k and 12k course distances.
+Some of these distances award qualifying points for the Ultra-Trail du Mont-Blanc (UTMB) race series.

 Mountain to Valley Relay (May) is Israel’s largest trail race.
 Demand for the 215k relay race for teams of four, six, and eight people is so high that all the places are snatched up within hours from the start of registration.
-The point-to-point course travels through some of the most beautiful scenery in Israel and is considered an experience every trail runner should take part at least once in his lifetime.
+The point-to-point course travels through beautiful scenery in Israel and is considered an experience every trail runner should take part at least once in his lifetime.

 Tips for Visitors